chez14/gratheus/README.md

     $ mkdir .data
     ```

-- Change the settings user on the `docker-compose.yml` file.
+- Change the settings & run user on the `docker-compose.yml` file.

 - chown && chmod, if you need.
     ```shell